Home » Reviews

 If you have an address in any of these countries, you will now be able to use your Wise card worldwide and spend it in any currency.

-Combined with your Wise multi-currency account, you can use the Wise Card to spend money abroad directly from your account and enjoy mid-market exchange rates.
+Combined with your Wise Multi-Currency Account, use the Wise Card to spend money abroad directly from your account and enjoy mid-market exchange rates.

 When making a payment using the card, it draws from the local currency in your Wise account if you have a balance.
 If not, it auto-converts the currency that is the cheapest.